udslk/Computer_Vision/README.md

 # Report on Creating an Image Project Model and Computer Vision Game
-### This report describes how the Image Project Model is created and stored in the main branch of the GitHub repository server
+### This report describes how the Image Project Model is created and stored in the main branch of the GitHub repository server.
+Further, it describes how the Computer Vision Game is developed from this model.

 ## Milestone 1
 - This Milestone creates the GitHub repository in GitHub server and copies the repository to local desktop folder using following command: